bizon/serverless-plugin-env-stage-config/README.md

 [![npm version](https://badgen.net/npm/v/serverless-plugin-env-stage-config)](https://www.npmjs.com/package/serverless-plugin-env-stage-config)
 [![XO code style](https://badgen.net/badge/code%20style/XO/cyan)](https://github.com/xojs/xo)

-This [Serverless](http://www.serverless.com/) plugin allows to define environment variable configuration files for stages.
+This [Serverless](https://github.com/oss-serverless/serverless) plugin allows to define environment variable configuration files for stages.
 It exposes a new variable resolver (`$esc`) that automatically picks the correct value based on the selected stage.
 For development stages (`local`, `dev`, `development`), the variables will default to the system’s environment variables.

+> [!NOTE]
+> This plugin is designed for [Serverless Framework v3](https://github.com/oss-serverless/serverless) (published as [`osls`](https://www.npmjs.com/package/osls) on npm), which is a maintained fork of the original Serverless project.

 ## CI